Who to refer to a Heart Team

 Early intervention can significantly improve long-term outcomes and patient prognosis.1

-The expanded, five-tier tricuspid regurgitation (TR) grading system better addresses TR severity2,3
+The expanded, five-tier TR grading system better addresses TR severity5,6

 Echocardiography is typically the initial method of evaluating TR.
-Three grades of TR have been commonly used to describe TR severity: mild, moderate and severe.3-6 However, many studies have already adopted a more nuanced five-tier grading system, which further stratifies severe TR into severe, massive and torrential, which can better predict patient outcomes.2–5
+Three grades have been commonly used to describe TR severity: mild, moderate and severe.2,6-8 However, many studies have already adopted a more nuanced five-tier grading system, which further stratifies severe TR into severe, massive and torrential, and can better predict patient outcomes.2,5-7

 *Adapted from Hahn and Zamorano.
 Eur Heart J Cardiovasc Imaging.
 2017;18(12):1342–1343.